 Gillian Ferguson is a lecturer in the Faculty of Wellbeing, Education and Language Studies (WELS) and is currently involved in work on the Social Work professional programmes and Health and Social Care modules.
 She has worked in a broad variety of settings including direct practice, workforce development, advisory and regulatory roles, including as a social worker, community learning worker and academic.
 Gillian worked in her early career as a support worker in the Rape Crisis movement, subsequently working as a youth worker, adult learning worker and health promotion practitioner.
 She managed a third sector addictions counselling service for many years, remains involved in supporting learning and continues to undertake direct practice in this field.
 Gillian has also worked in local authority roles and was an associate lecturer with The Open University for about sixteen years.

 Gillian is an educational researcher integrating different areas of her own learning and professional experience.

-Gillian's research interests integrate different areas of her learning and professional experience.
+Gillian is interested in research into learning, education and practice in social work and other professional areas including service and project evaluation.
 Her doctoral thesis focused on workplace learning in relation to social workers: titled, “When David Bowie Created Ziggy Stardust” The Lived Experiences of Social Workers Learning Through Work.
 The study explored the unique lived experiences of social workers’ learning in the course of their work activities, through an Interpretative Phenomenological Analysis (IPA) study.
 The findings from this qualitative study sit at the intersection of knowledge about workplace and professional learning, offering new insights into how social workers learn through daily work.
 The thesis shows the nature and complexity of individual social workers’ experiences and how understanding these can help design more effective workplace continuing professional learning opportunities.

 Recent conference presentations